jpdesigns316/linux-config/README.md

 ```
 Enter `grader_key` for the pgp file.
 After confiuring your pgp file, you will need to put the public key on the server that you have set up by doing the following in the home directory:
 ```
-mkdir -m 700 .ssh
+sudo mkdir -m 700 .ssh
 touch .ssh/authorized_keys
 nano .ssh/authorized_keys
 ```
-On your local machine copy the content of the `pub` file of the keygen you created and paste into the ~/.ssh/authorized_keys` file and save it then type:
+On your local machine copy the contents of the `pub` file of the keygen you created and paste into the ~/.ssh/authorized_keys` file and save it then type:
 ```
-grader@ip-10-20-59-174:/home/grader$ chmod 644 .ssh/authorized_keys
+chmod 644 authorized_keys
 ```
 End the current session and reconnect as the `grader` with the key that was just generated with the following:
 ```
-ssh -i ~/.ssh/grader_key -p 2200 grader@ip-10-20-59-174
+ssh -i ~/.ssh/grader_key -p 2200 grader@52.10.58.192
 ```
 If prompted for a passphrase, then enter it.